-"Wetland ecosystems are ecologically and functionally significant elements of the water environment, with potentially an important role to play in helping to achieve sustainable river basin management.
+"Wetland ecosystems are ecologically and functionally parts of the water environment, with potentially an important role to play in helping to achieve sustainable river basin management.
 The Water Framework Directive does not set environmental objectives for wetlands.
 However, wetlands that are dependent on groundwater bodies, form part of a surface water body, or are Protected Areas, will benefit from WFD obligations to protect and restore the status of water.
-Relevant definitions are developed in CIS horizontal Guidance Documents water bodies (WFD CIS Guidance Document No. 2) and further considered in the Guidance Document on wetlands (currently under development).
+Relevant definitions are developed in CIS horizontal guidance documents water bodies and further considered in guidance on wetlands.